Spaying in Cats

 The most obvious benefit is the prevention of unplanned pregnancies.
 There is no behavioral, medical, or scientific reason for letting your cat have a litter before she is spayed.

+Removal of the ovaries will also stop her estrus cycles.
 Once a cat reaches puberty, usually at around seven months of age, she will have a heat or estrous cycle every two to three weeks for most of the year, unless she becomes pregnant.
-She will be 'in heat' or receptive to mating for approximately one week in each cycle.
+She will be “in heat” or receptive to mating for approximately one week in each cycle.
 During heat, she may display unsociable behavior such as loud and persistent crying and frequent rubbing and rolling on the floor.
-She may also urinate outside her litterbox as a marking behavior.
-This behavior coupled with her scent, will attract male cats from miles around.
+She may also urinate outside her litter box as a marking behavior.
+This behavior, coupled with her scent, will attract male cats.
+Spaying removes these behaviors.
 Removal of the ovaries will stop her estrus cycles.

 When should I have my cat spayed?

-There are many different factors to weigh when determining the optimal time to spay a kitten, including health factors, behavioral factors, and your pet's environment.
+There are many different factors to weigh when determining the optimal time to spay a kitten, including health, behavior, and your pet's environment.
+Traditionally, cats are spayed at six months of age.
+However, in many shelter situations, kittens as early as eight weeks of age may be spayed.
 Talk to your veterinarian to determine the best time to spay your pet.

 Will spaying have any adverse effects on my cat?

-In the vast majority of cats, there are no adverse effects following an ovariohysterectomy.
+In most cats, there are no adverse effects following an ovariohysterectomy.
 In certain cats, notably the Siamese breed, the hair that grows back over an operation site may be noticeably darker, believed to be due to a difference in the skin temperature.
 This darker patch usually grows out with the following molt as the hair is naturally replaced.

 There are many myths and beliefs about spaying that are not supported by facts or research.
 Be sure to discuss any questions or concerns you may have with your veterinarian prior to surgery.